jdeng75/comm4190_S25_Research_Paper/README.md

 ### Doctor-Patient Communication Support With LLMs

-Author: Jenn Deng
-Course: COMM4190- Talking with AI: Computation and Communication Approaches
-Date: May 13, 2025

 Main question: **How can LLMs enhance doctor-patient communication without replacing the clinician, and what are the associated benefits, risks, and ethical implications.**